Open Kitchen Shelf Ideas DIY

 Who said shelves have to be stationary?
 Grab a shelf system with components that move where you need them.
 Here, the rail system shelf has another simple single white shelf above it to hold glasses.

-This is one of the prettiest kitchen shelf ideas we’ve come across on Home Edit.
+This is one of the prettiest kitchen shelf ideas we’ve come across on The Sweet Escape.
 It not only gives this kitchen extra storage, but also takes out of hiding the little gems of kitchenware you might be afraid to display in a busy space.

-Exposed brass brackets holding ebony-toned wood add to the glamour of this open kitchen shelf idea on Home Edit.
+Exposed brass brackets holding ebony-toned wood add to the glamour of this open shelving kitchen idea on Home Edit.
 In addition, the shelves create the perfect place to display artwork in the kitchen.
 A bit of hook-and-loop tape or double-sided tape keeps the frames from sliding off the shelf.

-Without a corner cabinet, the space of this kitchen on Young Love House looked forlorn and empty.
+Without a corner cabinet, the space of this kitchen on Young House Love looked forlorn and empty.
 But a single shelf transforms the wall with a charming and colorful vignette of plates and bowls topped with a hanging framed print.
 The homeowners even left plenty of space for adding another two or three shelves for additional storage.